asvitzer/AndroidDevelopment/README.md

 5. GolfCard: 	      Keeps track of scores for golfing on an 18-hole course.
 6. GeoQuiz:         True/False Trivia app
 7. BlameGame:       App to record office crimes
-8. BeatBox:	        Instrument App to play different types of sounds
+8. BeatBox:	        Sound EFX app to play various sounds loaded into assets folder

 ## Contributing